 In order to help families make the most of their child’s baptism day we ask that parents schedule a baptism orientation before scheduling their child’s baptism.
 To schedule a baptism or baptism orientation contact Rev. Kate May.
 Baptisms are scheduled at any of our worship services, but we only do one baptism per service.

 Because of the dedication and generosity of past members, Centenary is honored to offer three different types of endowed scholarships.
 Applications are due by April 1 of each year.
-Please type or print legibly in black ink.
-Please return your completed application and any other materials as one complete file to:
+Please click on the following links for instructions to submit applications online.
+We no longer accept paper submissions.

 Applications must be completed in their entirety for consideration.
 Scholarships may be renewed upon a determination that the recipient has made and will continue to make good use of the gift.
 Dixson scholarship recipients must express written appreciation.
 However, there is no guarantee that scholarships will be renewed; an application must be made annually.